 At their best, enneagram type 2’s draw people in, developing relationships based on mutual support.
 Two’s feed on social interaction and use this cycle to form their circle of friends and loved ones.
 Their good deeds bring happiness to others and create a deep sense of satisfaction.
 However, if unaware, two’s will seek to validate their worth by how dependant others are for their friendship or care.

-Enneagram type 2’s have a big heart and are more open to forming friendships with a wide variety of people.
+Enneagram type 2’s have a big heart and are more open to forming friendships with various people.
 With a large social group, 2’s would rather spend time helping others than work on their problems.
 As such, they may end up overcommitting and stretching themselves too thin.
 This pattern can significantly develop in non-reciprocal relationships.

 Remember that a 2’s motivation to be kind can come with an unconscious ulterior motive.
 As a result, two’s can overlook motives of giving in hopes of receiving a return.
 However, as two’s become aware of this, they can become more selfless in their intentions and establish a healthy attitude concerning service to help create a safe and caring environment.